TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/1 Through the Jungle/Session 09.md

 Upon travelling the maze further, we find another baboon head with a clear quartz in it, and another pedestal with a T-Rex image engraved in it.
 We take this on as well.
 The gem is mundane.

 We find a third green orb, this one is arcane.
 There does not seem to be a pedestal for the green gem.
 The beholder reappeared after pulling this gem.

-# Next session
+## Next Session
 - Continue exploring the maze
 - Fight the undead beholder